-A thousand eyes are fixed on one screen, watching the numbers rise and fall with each passing minute.
+A thousand eyes are fixed on one screen, watching the numbers rise and fall with each passing minute, following the development of the Dow Jones Industrial Average.
 Their hands are busy, typing away on smartphones, making notes on scribbles of paper, or just waving around to emphasise a point.
 A blue graph streams across the singular screen, highlighting the up and down nature of the numbers.
 The faces contain a myriad of expressions: some are happy, some are not, and some are just relieved.
 But all the attention is focused on that single screen: The Dow Jones Index.

 A Wall Street Constant Among The Changing Times